strvcom/react-nights-2019/README.md

 #### 03. Styling in React

-Now we have List of Products and Product Detail.
-Before we move further let's implement some decent styles, so the app is more pleasant to work with.
+We have a List of Products and Product Detail.
+Before we move further, let's implement some decent styles, so that the app is more pleasant to work with.

-In STRV we are big fans of CSS-in-JS namely `styled-components`.
+At STRV, we are big fans of CSS-in-JS - namely `styled-components`.
 A brief introduction to history, benefits, and usage of styled-components.
 A showcase of `styled-system` and `@rebass/grid`

-We also are setting a first styleguide.
-Styles lives in `styled.js` file next to the component.
-The only exception is global styles and variables files.
+We also set up the first **styleguide**.
+Styles live in the `styled.js` file, next to the component.
+The only exception are global styles and variables files.

 With CSS comes huge responsibility.
-Friendly check put into pre-commit hook by `stylelint`.
-That's what you need.
+A friendly check put into pre-commit hook by `stylelint` is what you need.

-If you are building a real project you should definitely check out the [Storybook](https://storybook.js.org/).
+And when building a real project, you should definitely check out the [Storybook](https://storybook.js.org/).

 > [Video]() | [Presentation](https://docs.google.com/presentation/d/1Mezt41vdpyLE5P9bHzHt299ES9DUPMM51dyASkMOuk0/edit#slide=id.g1454bd7dba_0_75) | [Commit](https://github.com/strvcom/react-nights-2019/pull/2/commits/f97d5b94d6787b0b6d800a5f62c754e36a7b3541)

 #### Homework #2

 - Set up React Router
-- Think and implement the rest of the project architecture
+- Think about and implement the rest of the project architecture
 - Fetch and display Product Detail
-- Add styles for Product Detail page
+- Add styles for Product Detail

 [Pull Request](https://github.com/strvcom/react-nights-2019/pull/4)